Hyde Park, New York: Early history

 Settlement of the region by Europeans officially began around 1742 but may have begun as early as 1710.

 The name of the area was changed to "Hyde Park" around 1810.
 Previously, it was part of the Fauconnier Patent and was named "Stoutenburgh", after the town's first settler, Jacobus Stoughtenburg.
 Part of the town was from the Great Nine Partners Patent of 1697.

 Doctor John Bard had called his estate "Hyde Park" in honor of Edward Hyde, who was Lord Cornbury and governor of New York from 1702 to 1708.
-In 1697, Hyde granted nine close friends of his a large swatch of land "south of Albany" in the Great Nine Partners Patent, which would eventually make up much of Hyde Park.
+In 1697, Hyde granted nine close friends of his a large swath of land "south of Albany" in the Great Nine Partners Patent, which would eventually make up much of Hyde Park.
 In 1804 a tavern-keeper named Miller, seeking new guests, renamed the tavern "the Hyde Park Inn", much to the annoyance of Doctor Bard.
 He then applied for a post office to be located at his inn, common among tavern keepers.
 The request was granted as the "Hyde Park Post Office".
 The settlement gradually came to be known not as Stoutenburgh but as Hyde Park, which it officially became in 1812.